Moogsy/Moogsy/README.md

 ### Interests

 My two main interests, programming and drawing, are linked by a will to give free rein to my imagination.
-I chose to follow a scientific curriculum as soon as I had the choice.
-It's diversity allowed me to discover a particular fondness for both mathematics, mainly linear algebra, and philosphy, as it let us think unconstrained.

 ### Computer-related skillset